-Instructors: Professor M. Zazanis - Associate Professor I. Papageorgiou, Department of Statistics
+Instructors: Professor P.Dellaportas, Department of Statistics - Associate Professor I. Papageorgiou, Department of Statistics

 Desired Learning Outcomes: Upon successful completion of the course, students will have a fuller and deeper understanding of the concepts learned in the introductory probability course.

 They will have understood the basic concepts underlying multidimensional probability distributions and obtained the necessary mathematical skills in order to use them in the context of statistical problems.